weinberg/Actor/README.txt

 				While intended primarily as a library for use in other plugins it does provide Bukkit commands for those who just want to play around.

 Notice:			This is a beta release.
-Use it with caution.

 Installation: 	Build the library and put the resulting plugin jar into plugins on your
 				server.
+Or use a pre-built jar and put it in your plugins dir.
+The first time it is loaded it will create an Actor folder in your plugins dir where all your saved actors and scenes will be created.

 Command Usage:	When using the plugin to provide commands directly just install the plugin
 				and then allow users to access the following commands: